xtrm0/csd-blog/website/content/2021/kangaroo.md

 Kangaroo also introduces RRIParoo, a low DRAM-overhead eviction policy for KSet based on the processor eviction policy [RRIP](https://people.csail.mit.edu/emer/papers/2010.06.isca.rrip.pdf).
-At a high level, RRIParoo keeps one bit in DRAM per object in KSet to represent whether an object has been requested since the object's set was last written.
+At a high level, RRIParoo keeps one bit in DRAM per object in KSet to represent whether an object has been requested since the object was last written to flash.
-When a set is rewritten, this bit is used to update the 3-bit recency value kept on flash per object.
+When a set is rewritten, this bit is used to update a 3-bit recency values kept on flash per object.
 Objects in a set are then ordered by their 3-bit recency value and Kangaroo evicts the least valuable objects to make room for objects coming from KLog.
 Thus, RRIParoo allows an advanced eviction policy in KSet while keeping a low DRAM overhead.